Hemoglobin A1c (A1c): Optimal Testing Recommendations

 Lisi, Donna.
 Applying recent A1c recommendations in clinical practice.
 U.S. Pharmacist.
 2018; 43.
 15-22

-Last reviewed: March 2022.
-The content for Optimal Testing: AACC's Guide to Lab Test Utilization has been developed and approved by the AACC Academy and AACC's Science and Practice Core Committee.
+Last reviewed: February 2024.
+The content for Optimal Testing: the Association for Diagnostics & Laboratory Medicine’s (ADLM) Guide to Lab Test Utilization has been developed and approved by the the Academy of Diagnostics & Laboratory Medicine and ADLM’s Science and Practice Core Committee.